molbrain/MORE-RNAseq/README.md

 ```

-Additionally, several variables are needed to modify to your environment.
+Additionally, several variables are needed to modify your environment.
 For example, the below ones.
 ```zsh
    THREAD=4   #number of CPU cores
 ```

-##### Note 3.
+#### Note 2.
 STAR options

 In `010_STAR_mapping.zsh`, the STAR setting is here.
 ```zsh